 So much much should you ask?

-Rule of thumb varies from 10% to 30% of the initial price, and I’ve even heard to price at half of how much an item would sell in a local thrift store.
+The rule of thumb varies from 10% to 30% of the initial price, and I’ve even heard a recommendation to price an item at half what it would cost at a local thrift store.

 Meanwhile, the Salvation Army publishes a donation value guide, which is quite handy.
 It provides prices on everything from ice skates ($3-$16) to bathing suits ($4-$12).